zouchaoqun/BlueChat/README.md

 Youtube link

 ##### Design considerations
-* The users should not need to know how the two phones are connected over BLE and for them they just need to simply add another phone as friend.
+* The users should not need to know how the two phones are connected over BLE and for them they just need to simply add another phone as a friend.
 It means the app needs to be able to hide the details of BLE central and peripheral and use the correct role in different scenarios
 * The app runs in both Peripheral and Central roles and starts advertising as soon as it gets the name from the user inputs
 * Though the search/connect parts are different on peripheral and central side, the chat procedures are common on both sides like sendMessage, leaveChatroom, newMessage notification etc and they are abstracted in [BCChatManager and BCChatManagerDelegate](BlueChatLib/BlueChatLib/BCChatManagerInterface.h)